How to Install Drupal on Google Cloud Server

 - All Linux VM images are natively available in Google Cloud.

-You can also open an SSH connection to an instance by clicking its name and then clicking SSH from the instance details page.
+Alternatively, you can open an SSH connection by clicking the instance’s name and then clicking SSH from the instance details page.

 An SSH terminal window will open, connecting you to the Ubuntu Linux instance created in the series’s second post.